 This is everything you want from a Netflow analyzer?
 Simply download and register here and see for yourself why Netflow Auditor scales well beyond any other Netflow analyzer.

-In IPv4 IP addresses are 32-bit values whereas IPv6 addresses consists of 128 bits.
+In IPv4 IP addresses are 32-bit values whereas IPv6 addresses consist of 128 bits.
 This equates to a substantially enlarged address space versus IPv4.

 An IPv6 address consists of 128 bits.
 IPv6 Addresses are classified into various types for applications in the major addressing and routing methodologies: unicast, multicast, and anycast networking.
 Within each of these, a number of address formats are recognized by logically dividing the 128 address bits into bit groups and establishing rules for associating the values of these bit groups with special addressing features.